 7 Critical Estate Tax Planning Strategies for Affluent Florida Families

-The following strategies represent the core toolkit for families navigating the 2026 exemption landscape.
+The following strategies represent the core toolkit for families navigating the current exemption landscape.
 Each should be evaluated with qualified legal, tax, and financial professionals for your specific situation.
 No single strategy works for everyone, and implementation details matter enormously.

 Strategy 1: Irrevocable Life Insurance Trusts (ILITs) for Estate Tax Planning